noaa-ocs-s100/s100py/s100py/docs/sample_api.rst

 or older format, there is a better chance that the data will still behave naturally and not be lost.
 We also provide type hints to help auto create the docs and when writing code in an IDE or shell that supports typehints.

-Here is how the API is actually implemented, notice the name MyObject will not have to match the S100 name of myFirstObject::
+Here is how the API is actually implemented, notice the name MyObject does not have to match the S100 name of myFirstObject::

+    # Import modules we are going to use below.
+    from enum import Enum
+    import numpy
+    from typing import Callable, Iterator, Union, Optional, List, Type from s100py import s1xx, s100

     class MyObject(s1xx.S1XX_Attributes_base):
+        """ Create our first data class with properties etc """
         @property
         def __version__(self) -> int:
             return 1